Azure-Samples/active-directory-verifiable-credentials-dotnet/3-asp-net-core-api-b2c/README.md

 - Step 4
     - Being signed in or not, the app can ask the user to present the Verified ID again whenever required in the app
     - Click `Verify Credential` in the home page to create a presentation request
+- Step 5
+    - Being signed in, You can use Verified ID as MFA
+    - Click on `Page Requiring MFA` to run the B2C MFA policy that will ask you to present your Verified ID with Face Check for high assurance verification.

 ## Sample configuraion